larryhastings/big/README.md

 empty string:

 ```
-    list(split_quoted_string("a b c'", state="'"))
+    list(split_quoted_strings("a b c'", state="'"))
 ```

 evaluates to

 ```
-    ["", "a b c", "'"]
+    [('', 'a b c', "'")]
 ```

-Note that this function is deliberately agnostic about newlines.
-If `s` contains newlines, this function will happily yield them, inside or outside of quoted substrings.
-(If you want to disallow newlines inside quoted strings, it's up to you to detect them, raise an exception, etc.)
+Note:
+* `split_quoted_strings` is agnostic about the length of quoted strings.
+If you're using `split_quoted_strings` to parse a C-like language, and you want to enforce C's requirement that single-quoted strings only contain one character, you'll have to do that yourself.
+* `split_quoted_strings` doesn't raise an error
+  if `s` ends with an unterminated string.
+In that case, the last tuple yielded will have a non-empty `leading_quote` and an empty `trailing_quote`.
+* `split_quoted_strings` only supports the opening and closing markers for a string being the same string.
+  If you need the opening and closing markers to be different strings, use `split_delimiters`.

 </dd></dl>